ilbers/isar/RECIPE-API-CHANGELOG.md

 the cleanup, we provide the `isar-clean-builddir` script that helps purging directories with mixed ownerships (without requiring root privileges).

+### Network access during package builds (on rootless)

+In accordance with Debian Policy §4.9, sbuild disables network access while running `dpkg-buildpackage`.
+For technical reasons, this is only enforced on the unshare backend (and on sbuild versions > 0.89).
+The schroot backend retains its existing network access.
+Recipes that still require network access during the build can set `DPKG_BUILD_ENABLE_NETWORK = "1"` to explicitly enable it when using an sbuild version newer than 0.89.

 ### Add Hyper-V machine support

 A new machine `hyper-v` has been introduced for building images